top of page

 Good to know:

 • Cooked pancakes will keep in the fridge for up to 3 days, or the freezer for up to 3 months.
-Seperate pancake layers with greaseproof paper and store in an airtight container.
+Separate pancake layers with greaseproof paper and store in an airtight container.
 Re-heat in the microwave or simply pop straight into the toasted until crisp.

 bottom of page